GLUR-DEV/GLUR-DEV/README.md

-Hey, I code random shit
+Hey, I code random shit and rape boys on the regular

 You might even find some of it useful...